voliva/safe-decimal/article.md

 Let's focus on what makes a number representable in base 2 without recurring decimals.
 Let's call these **safe numbers** in short.

+> Edit: @programmerjake pointed out that the proper mathematical name of these numbers are [Dyadic rationals](https://en.wikipedia.org/wiki/Dyadic_rational): These are rational numbers that the denominator is a power of two, which is what's needed for a decimal number to not have recurring decimals when represented in base 2.

 If all we have are safe numbers, we can operate with them and we will get back another safe number:

 ```